Last modified November 5, 2024 by Shelly Wolfe

 displayed

-This indicates if the notification was displayed (true or false).
+Indicates whether the notification was displayed (true or false).

 reason

-• permission_denied – the user has disabled notifications for the app.
+• permission_denied – The user has disabled notifications for the app.

-• stopped – the SDK stopped tracking user activity (that is, no user was logged in) and the notification was set to only display for identified users.
+• stopped – The SDK stopped tracking user activity (that is, no user was logged in) and the notification was set to display only for identified users.

-• different_user – the notification was set to display only if the current user ID is the same as the user who was last logged into the app.
-For more information on authenticated push, see Tracking your users with Swrve User Identity.
+• different_user – The notification was set to display only if the current user ID matches the user who was last logged into the app.
+For more information, see

 silent